Pulmonary hypertension: Phosphodiesterase type 5 inhibitors

-The U.S. FDA approved sildenafil, a selective inhibitor of cGMP specific phosphodiesterase type 5 (PDE5), for the treatment of PAH in 2005.
+The US FDA approved sildenafil, a selective inhibitor of cGMP specific phosphodiesterase type 5 (PDE5), for the treatment of PAH in 2005.
 It is marketed for PAH as Revatio.
 In 2009, they also approved tadalafil, another PDE5 inhibitor, marketed under the name Adcirca.
 PDE5 inhibitors are believed to increase pulmonary artery vasodilation, and inhibit vascular remodeling, thus lowering pulmonary arterial pressure and pulmonary vascular resistance.

 Tadalafil is taken orally, as well as sildenafil, and it is rapidly absorbed (serum levels are detectable at 20 minutes).
 The T1/2 (biological half-life) hovers around 17.5 hours in healthy subjects.
 Moreover, if we consider pharmacoeconomic implications, patients that take tadalafil would pay two-thirds of the cost of sildenafil therapy.
-However, there are some adverse effects of this drug such as headache, diarrhea, nausea, back pain, dyspepsia, flushing and myalgia.
+However, there are some adverse effects of this drug such as headache, diarrhea, nausea, back pain, dyspepsia, flushing, and myalgia.

+The combination medication macitentan/tadalafil (Opsynvi) was approved for medical use in Canada in October 2021, and in the United States in March 2024.

 Activators of soluble guanylate cyclase

 Soluble guanylate cyclase (sGC) is the intracellular receptor for NO. As of April 2009, the sGC activators cinaciguat and riociguat were undergoing clinical trials for the treatment of PAH.